Q: What do a project management system and nuclear submarines have in common?

-Once your table looks like this, you’re ready to move onto the next step.
+Once the table looks like the above, it’s time to move on to the next step.

-From here, you can draw the flowchart manually, or you can use any diagram or flowchart tool.
+Now, draw the flowchart manually, or can use any diagram or flowchart tool.

 This initial network diagram is the most basic implementation of a PERT analysis.
-You can also use this visualization to find the critical path.
+This visualization can also be used to find the critical path.

 Finding the critical path

-When you’ve mapped out the project with PERT, finding the critical path is straightforward.
-All you need to do is find the longest-lasting string of dependent tasks.
+Once the project has been mapped out with PERT, finding the critical path is straightforward.
+Just find the longest-lasting string of dependent tasks.
 One activity can be longer than many others combined, so the number of pieces doesn’t matter.

 In the example above, the maximum project length is 19 days.
 The longest path follows the tasks: A – B – E.

-Of course, unless you design the chart deliberately, you won’t automatically find the longest path in the middle.
+Of course, unless the chart is deliberately designed, it will be quite challenging to find the longest path in the middle.
 It could hide anywhere in the graph, depending on dependencies and durations.